hputnam/Coral_Stress_Phenome/CSP-Results-Update.md

 Emma needs to parse hobo logger data for times they were out of the water and then will put an updated version here.

+We could make this into DHW or # C above monthly average?

 **Discrete Temperature and pH Measurements**

 ![pH](https://github.com/hputnam/Coral_Stress_Phenome/blob/main/Final-figures/CSP-Discrete-pH.png?raw=true)